AmDevDeepak/AIRLINE_BOOKING_SYSTEM/README.md

 ### Features

-- **Search Flights**: Users can search for flights based on diffrent filters.
+- **Search Flights**: Users can search for flights based on different filters.
 - **Book Flights**: Registered users can book flights.
 - **Classify Flights**: Users can classify and filter flights based on price, departure time, and duration.
 - **Flight Notifications**: Users receive email notifications about flights.